rafaeljusto/xpbonds/README.md

 User Interface
 --------------

 There's a simple user web interface to easy retrieve the best bonds.
+If you decide using it, please remember to replace an internal URL for your production server.

 ![User Interface](https://github.com/rafaeljusto/xpbonds/raw/master/xpbonds-ui.png "User Interface")